Wait! Before you toss that parsley sprig into the garbage disposal or trash that celery-stalk garnish, you’re going to want to read this.

 In addition, the extract was able to reduce the overall number of tumors.

-Pretty impressive results I’d say for a plain-as-an-old-shoe phytonutrient that’s already found naturally in a variety of common plants, fruits, and nuts.
+Pretty impressive results I’d say for a run of the mill phytonutrient that’s found naturally in a wide variety of common plants, fruits and nuts.

-Professor Hyder is planning on taking the compound into clinical studies next.
-But there’s no reason to wait around for years for trials to be finished and for a marketable synthetic-drug version of apigenin to be produced.
-You can simply load up on more apigenin-rich foods in your diet right now.
+Clinical studies on the compound are planned, but there’s no reason to wait around for years for trials to be finished and for a marketable synthetic-drug version of apigenin to be produced.
+You can simply start loading up on more apigenin-rich foods in your diet right now.
+These foods are healthy on their own, so either way you benefit.

 I don’t know about you, but the thought of a sprig of parsley kicking the Big C’s butt ninja-style has me grinning from ear to ear.